 HUD Complaints.
 There may be legitimate circumstances where boards can intervene but there will also be unwarranted claims from hyper-sensitive individuals as well as false claims from vexatious individuals.

 For example, a board member gives an owner a dirty look or tells them to be quiet while the board conducts its meeting.
-(In one of our associations the person claimed racial discrimination.)
+(This happened in one of our associations and the person claimed racial discrimination.)
 Or an owner is fined for violating the rules.
 (The person filed a claim of racial discrimination with the Department of Fair Employment and Housing.)
 Or two residents don't like each other and one seeks to harm the other by filing a claim.
 (Former boyfriend and girlfriend who lived in adjoining units had a falling out and claimed hostile environment.)